 A diamond is color-graded in a diamond grading laboratory under strictly controlled conditions by comparison to round brilliant diamonds of known color.
 It is important to know that a diamond’s color grade does not pertain to the face-up surface look of any particular diamond, but rather the body color.

 The description of a diamond’s purity is called its Clarity.
 The amount and location of internal flaws, called inclusions, or external marks, known as blemishes are what determine a diamond’s clarity.
-The fewer flaws a diamond has, the rarer it is, and the more it’s value.
+The fewer flaws a diamond has, the rarer it is, and the more the diamond is worth.

 The clarity characteristics, the internal and external flaws of a diamond and their effect on the diamond’s clarity grade, are determined on the basis of five key factors.
 They include the number, position, nature, size, and color or relief of inclusions and blemishes.
 Diamonds can range from “IF” (Internally Flawless) to “I3” (Included, Level 3).

 Importantly, beyond a certain level of clarity, the naked eye cannot tell the difference between diamonds.
 Clarity has a significant effect on how diamonds are valued: the greater the clarity, the higher the price.

 Clarity is the characteristic of a diamond that sets apart each individual stone, helps separate the imitations from the real deal, and helps provide gemologists and scientists valuable information about the formation of a diamond.

 While the diamond’s other Cs are nature-driven, the value and brilliance of a diamond is increased or decreased at the hands of the craftsman who cuts it.

 The cut of a diamond is what controls the amount of light reflected through the diamond.
 The cut is what unleashes the fire and beauty within the diamond itself by allowing the right amount of light to interact with every angle and every facet of a diamond and be returned to the eye.